jellyfin-archive/jellyfin-docs/general/server/media/external-files.md

   * Indicates that the subtitle stream has additional information to help viewers that are hearing impaired.

 > [!Note]
-> `hi` collides with the Hindi language abbreviation. `hi` by itself with resolve as a Hindi-language track, while `hi` in conjunction with another language identifier (such as `title.en.hi.srt`) will use the other language and tag it as hearing impaired.
+> `hi` collides with the Hindi language abbreviation. `hi` by itself will resolve as a Hindi language track, while `hi` in conjunction with another language identifier (such as `title.en.hi.srt`) will use the other language and tag it as hearing impaired.

 Flags are ignored on containers with more than one stream.